libp2p/interface-stream-muxer/README.md

 ### JS

-A valid (read: that follows this abstraction) stream muxer, must implement the following API:
+A valid (one that follows this abstraction) stream muxer, must implement the following API:

 #### `const muxer = new Muxer([options])`